 No.

-They do most of the times, especially when they're working on a product (or on an aspect) that they have experience with.
+They do most of the time, especially when working on a product (or on an aspect) they have experience with.

-There are other situations where PMs (even with good product sense) do not have the required experience to make the right decisions.
-In such cases, they know that they are not best person to make the decision.
+In other situations, PMs (even with good product sense) must gain the required experience to make the right decisions.
+In such cases, they know they are not the best person to make the decision.

 So what do they do?